anissen/solitaire/tasks.md

 * Make the background take up the entire screen [tryed it, didn't work]
 * Highscore button in Normal play mode
 * Make Journey mode never bump you back levels -- it's annoying (reported by Rasmus)
+* Show icon when winning/losing a Journey game
+* Indicate low time in Survival somehow
 * Experiment with making color stavation (wrt. quests) less frequent somehow
     * E.g. compare the draws between the quest and card decks to see if the quests colors are covered by the card draws
 * Make highlight tweets of